felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample09/README.md

    Your index.js and index.css will be placed inside the dist/customextension folder.
 You can simply copy those files to your production web server and they are ready to use

+## Activity
+Run webpack in development mode and make some changes, for instance add a new action that displays a form using JSON Schema asking for name, date of birth, address, and phone.
+Place the code of your action in a separate file to test the modularity.
+Add a third-party library to your project using “npm install”

+<strong>HINT:</strong> The main file (entry point) is located at `src/index.ts`.
+This is your starting point, modify it at your
+convenience and try to split your code into modules.

 # Run Solution